langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 For a typical HtmlSharp component, this mechanism is totally automatic and wrapped in C#, no JS is required.
 This is done using a helper class called JSBuilder which converts a C# class into a JSOL and provides type safe access to its members.
 This is the equivalent of data aware programming in WinForms with the HTML elements as data aware controls and x-data as data source.

-Ex (note that following examples are not actual code from RealWorld app):
+Ex (note that following examples are not actual code from RealWorldSharp app):

     public static HtmlElement LoginPage(LoginModel login) // login is data passed as argument to this component {